 Some main principles apply to both breeds in the kennel, like to never comb the coat while soaking wet or totally dry.
-That will take it's toll on the tiny hairs and easily cause breakage and a tired coat.
+That will take it's toll on the thin strands of hair and easily cause breakage and a tired coat.
 I also only comb and brush while blow-drying the coat.
 To keep the coat in show-condition, I bathe every 5-7 days, which takes some time, but it's neccessary time to make the dogs look good.

 Obviously, there are certain differences between a CC and a CCPP.
 But the care for the coat that is, remains the same as described above.
 Tina, which is the kennel's first true hairless CC, represent a new challenge.
 Skin.
 Skin that is not taken care of properly can get skinworms (yes, I know it sounds disgusting) and pimples, especially through the puberty - not unlike humans in fact.
 Of course, in general, allergies and other issues may cause skin problems.

 Still, I have learned, and I practise, to bathe Tina once a week.
-I use products from Wildwash (shampoo and balm), I give her a shave with a trimmer and razor, I use wet tissues from Organic Oscar and I moist the skin with coconut oil.
+I use products from Yuup! (shampoo and balm), I give her a shave with a trimmer and razor, and I moist the skin with coconut oil.
 Using a razor for shaving has also been a new experience, and frightening at times I might add, but Tina has been really good and keeps still (for a change).
 So far it seems like Tina is blessed with very good skin, but I see no reason to not keep up this work.

 Facebook: Kennel Eventyrvannet